 - Tullis et al.: A Study of Website Navigation Methods

 - Usability.gov: Research-Based Web Design and Usability Guidelines (PDF, 161,101 KB)

 - UsabilityNet: International Standards for HCI and Usability

 - W3C WAI: Notes on User Centered Design Process (UCD)

 - WebSiteOptimization.com: Clickstream Study Reveals Dynamic Web

-In case you miss some people, organizations, or other stuff concerning the above topics, here are some additional, excellent sites where you’ll always find interesting material and good advice:
+In case you miss people, organizations, or other things concerning the above topics, here are a few more excellent sites where you’ll find interesting material and good advice: